tamarin-prover/tamarin-prover/src/006_property-specification.md

 ### Inequality ###

-Now, let us consider an inequality axiom, which ensures that the two arguments of `Neq` are different:
+Now, let us consider an inequality restriction, which ensures that the two arguments of `Neq` are different:

 ```
-axiom Inequality:
+restriction Inequality:
   "All x #i.
 Neq(x,x) @ #i ==> F"
 ```